zls405/RandomQuotes_NewStarter/README.md

 1. appsettings.json
 2. environmentname.appsettings.json
-3. environment variables (useful when running as a container0
+3. environment variables (useful when running as a container)

 The settings that can be changed in Octopus Are: